 Are Hershey’s kisses real chocolate?

-Recently, some confusion stemmed from Hershey’s, as their “Kisses” were labeled as chocolate candy rather than milk chocolate.
+Recently, some confusion stemmed from Hershey’s, as their “Kisses” was labeled as chocolate candy rather than milk chocolate.
 The good news is that Hershey’s fixed their mistake (whether accidental or on purpose).
 That said, yes, the “Kisses” are real.

 Is Hershey’s syrup real chocolate?